Everything You Need To Know About Elasticity Coefficients

 Elasticity Coefficient percentage change formulas: End Point Method

 The end point method of calculating percentage change is the easiest and most straight forward.
 It has also been (so far) all that is needed to calculate coefficients on the released Advanced Placement Microeconomics Exams.
 The problem with this method is that it is not as precise as the mid-point formula and the direction of change can cause you problems.

-Example: If the quantity increase from 100 to 150 that is an increase of 50% because (150 – 100)/150 x 100 = 50%.
-But if you go the opposite direction (from 150 to 100) you will get a change of 33 ⅓.% This difference will mean you get 2 different coefficients depending on which number you as the new and old.
+Example: If the quantity increase from 100 to 150 that is an increase of 50% because (150 – 100)/100 x 100 = 50%.
+But if you go the opposite direction (from 150 to 100) you will get a change of 33 ⅓.% This difference will mean you get 2 different coefficients depending on which numbers you use as the new and old.
 The trick is to follow the direction in the question.
 So if quantity increase from 100 to 150 when price decreases from $100 to $75, the percentage change of quantity will be 50% and the percentage change of price will be -25%.
 And %∆Q/%∆P=50%/-25%=-2 so this demand curve is price elastic.